MekTekBD/shop/_products/ATmega328P.md

 description_markdown: >-

     #### DESCRIPTION: <br/>

-    The ATmega328P is a low-power CMOS 8-bit microcontroller based on the AVRenhanced RISC architecture.
-By executing powerful instructions in a single clock cycle, the ATmegaPA/328P achieves throughputs approaching 1 MIPS per MHz allowing the systemdesigner to optimize power consumption versus processing speed.
+    The ATmega328P is a low-power CMOS 8-bit microcontroller based on the AVR enhanced RISC architecture.
+By executing powerful instructions in a single clock cycle, the ATmegaPA/328P achieves throughputs approaching 1 MIPS per MHz allowing the system designer to optimize power consumption versus processing speed.